liferay/liferay-docs/develop/new-articles/application-development/05-consuming-liferay-services.markdown

 # Consuming Liferay Services

-Liferay's services are made available as services in Liferay's module framework.
+Liferay's services are registered in Liferay's module framework.
 They are created via the
 [Declarative Services](http://wiki.osgi.org/wiki/Declarative_Services)
 component model.
 Declarative Services isn't a dependency injection tool but it can behave and feel like one.
+The declarative services component model makes it easy to publish and consume services from Liferay's module framework.
 In this tutorial, you'll learn how to invoke Liferay services from your application, both core Liferay services and services provided by modules.
-To invoke a service from your application, you need to take these steps:
+To invoke a service from your application, take these steps:

 1. Add any required dependencies.
 You need to add the bundle that provides the service you'd like to invoke and you need to resolve its dependencies.